Hexagram 17隨Following

 — Legge (1882)

 Line 6 is the topmost line and the hexagram's strangest image. 拘係之,乃從維之 — bound and tied to it, then made fast and held.
 The doubling is deliberate.
-The actor has not merely chosen to follow; the actor is now structurally fixed to the object of following — tied by the first cord, then secured by the second.
+You have not merely chosen to follow; you are now structurally fixed to the object of following — tied by the first cord, then secured by the second.
 The second clause grounds the image historically: 王用亨于西山 — the king uses it to offer at the western mountain.
 The reference is to King Wu's ritual offering at Mount Qi, the foundational sacrifice of the Zhou dynasty.
-The hexagram is naming the highest stratum of following — the binding allegiance that founds a regime, the structural commitment that becomes the ground for a new order.
+The hexagram is naming the highest stratum of following — the binding allegiance that founds a regime, the commitment that becomes the ground for a new order.

-For decision-makers this is the line of the operator whose alignment has become institutional rather than situational — the co-founder whose identity is now inseparable from the company, the senior partner whose decade of commitment is now the firm's structural ground, the long-term ally whose binding to a cause has become the cause's foundation.
+This is the line for the moment your alignment has become institutional rather than situational — the veteran whose identity is now inseparable from the regiment, the nun whose vows have become the order's ground, the organiser whose decades in the movement have become the movement's foundation.
 The hexagram is honest about the cost.
-The binding is not optional any more; the actor cannot quietly slip the cord.
+The binding is no longer optional; you cannot quietly slip the cord.
 But the line is also clear that this binding, properly placed, is what produces the institutional offering — the sacrifice on the western mountain that founds something durable.
-The line is the I Ching's instruction for the actor whose following has reached the stratum where the commitment itself becomes load-bearing.
+It is the I Ching's instruction for anyone whose following has reached the stratum where the commitment itself becomes load-bearing.
 The fortune is not named because the fortune is not the point.
-The structural meaning is: this is what binding allegiance looks like when it is the right binding, and the regime that follows is the consequence.
-Operators who reach line 6 by binding themselves to the wrong figure or the wrong cause produce the inverse — a binding they cannot dissolve and that produces no offering at all.
+The structural meaning is plain: this is what binding allegiance looks like when it is the right binding, and the regime that follows is the consequence.
+Reach line 6 by binding yourself to the wrong figure or the wrong cause and you get the inverse — a binding you cannot dissolve that produces no offering at all.

 PostureFollowing the times · who and what is worth following